Light Face

 Please confirm your agreement to the Remit and points in the Notes by adding this to your letter:

-I have read REMIT and points in the NOTES for a SPECIAL VOLUNTEER and agree to these.
+I have read REMIT and points in the T&Cs for a SPECIAL VOLUNTEER and agree to these.

 Name in Capitals